1oom-fork/1oom/README.md

 ====

 1oom aims to accurately reproduce the original DOS version of Master of Orion Classic (1993) in a form that can be run on modern computers.
-1oom is Free Software (GPLv2), see [COPYING](COPYING).
+1oom is Free Software (GPLv2), see [LICENSE](LICENSE).

 Tools